Viral Hepatitis (cont.)

 What is the treatment for viral hepatitis?

 Treatment of acute viral hepatitis and chronic viral hepatitis are different.
-Treatment of acute viral hepatitis involves relieving symptoms and maintaining adequate intake of fluids.
+Treatment of acute viral hepatitis involves resting, relieving symptoms and maintaining adequate intake of fluids.
 Treatment of chronic viral hepatitis involves medications to eradicate the virus and taking measures to prevent further liver damage.

 In patients with acute viral hepatitis, the initial treatment consists of relieving the symptoms of nausea, vomiting, and abdominal pain (supportive care).
 Careful attention should be given to medications or compounds, which can have adverse effects in patients with abnormal liver function (for example, acetaminophen [Tylenol and others], alcohol, etc.).
 Only those medications that are considered necessary should be administered since the impaired liver is not able to eliminate drugs normally, and drugs may accumulate in the blood and reach toxic levels.
 Moreover, sedatives and "tranquilizers" are avoided because they may accentuate the effects of liver failure on the brain and cause lethargy and coma.
 The patient must abstain from drinking alcohol, since alcohol is toxic to the liver.
 It occasionally is necessary to provide intravenous fluids to prevent dehydration caused by vomiting.
 Patients with severe nausea and/or vomiting may need to be hospitalized for treatment and intravenous fluids.

 Acute HBV is not treated with antiviral drugs.
 Acute HCV - though rarely diagnosed - can be treated with several of the drugs used for treating chronic HCV.
 Treatment of HCV is recommended primarily for the 80% of patients who do not eradicate the virus early.
 Treatment results in clearing of the virus in the majority of patients.